 Additional meetings may be held with the chairs of the LHBs Quality and Safety Committees where there is requirement.

-Members will be required to attend a minimum of 75% of all meetings.
+Members will be expected to attend a minimum of 75% of all meetings.
 Attendance will be monitored and reported to the Joint Committee through the Sub-Committee’s Annual Report.

 The Sub-Committee will arrange meetings and align with key statutory requirements during the year consistent with the Joint Committee’s annual plan of Committee Business.